mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/mongodb-administration/index.md

 *Note: this feature is in beta.
 Some features of the PMM Server and PMM Query Analytics may not function correctly.*

 The following process launches a single PMM Server container in DC/OS.
 This should be done **before** starting the percona-mongo service:
-1. Visit the *'Services'* tab in DC/OS.
+1. Visit the *'Services'* tab in DC/OS UI.
 1. Select *'Run a Service'*.
 1. Select *'JSON Configuration'*.
 1. Paste the following PMM Server job definition, modify if required: